2008 Summer Olympics cauldron

-The 2008 Summer Olympics cauldron (2008年夏季奥运会火炬塔 (2008 Nián xiàjì àoyùnhuì huǒjù tǎ)) is the Olympic flame holder that was used during the 2008 Summer Olympics and the 2008 Summer Paralympics in Beijing, China.
-It was first lit on August 8, 2008, as part of the opening ceremony of the Games of the XXIX Olympiad and last extinguished as part of the closing ceremony of the games of the Paralympics on September 17.
+The 2008 Summer Olympics cauldron (2008年夏季奥运会火炬塔 (2008 nián xiàjì àoyùnhuì huǒjù tǎ)) is the Olympic flame holder that was used during the 2008 Summer Olympics and the 2008 Summer Paralympics in Beijing, China.
+It was first lit on 8 August 2008, as part of the opening ceremony of the Games of the XXIX Olympiad and last extinguished as part of the closing ceremony of the games of the Paralympics on September 17.
 Originally located on the inside roof of the Beijing National Stadium, it was relocated to outside the stadium on the Olympic Green following the completion of the Games.

 Design and production

-The Cauldron was designed by Chinese Technology Company Lenovo, who also designed the Olympic torch.
+The Cauldron was designed by Chinese technology company Lenovo, who also designed the Olympic torch.
 It, along with the rim of the stadium's roof were designed to look like an unrolling scroll, with the cauldron itself representing the end of the scroll, spiralling up above the stadium.
 Decorated with cloud imprinting and an outer red lining, which according to Lenovo, was part of a motif meant to represent 'clouds of promise'.
 The design team based the cauldron's structure on the 'ancient Chinese concept' of "round heaven and square earth" (which was the design theme of the entire Beijing Olympics), drawing inspiration from the Historic Temple of Heaven Complex in Central Beijing.
 Its design was also inspired by the shape of a traditional Chinese Bronze Age cauldron, with the 56 individual cloud swirls on its exterior engraving representing the 56 ethnic groups of China.

 The Cauldron was built by Shougang Group, a state-owned steel company and constructed over seven months in the lead up to the Beijing Olympics.
 Additional work on the project was completed by Beijing Gas Group and the Centre for Engineering Design and Researching (Part of the General Armaments Department of the People's Liberation Army).
 Its construction was led by Shougang Group project manager Li Tingxiang.

 The cauldron was made from over 2000 unique handcrafted pipes and sheets of steel.
 It stands over 35 meters, 10-stories, tall and weighs in excess of 45 tons.
 The exterior of the cauldron was coated in 1,026 individual perforated steel plates, designed to increase wind resistance in its exposed position protruding out the top of the stadium.

-According to Party Secretary of Shougang Group, Wang Wenli, the cauldron cost 10 million yuan (US$1.45million) to construct.
+According to Wang Wenli, Party Secretary of Shougang Group, the cauldron cost 10 million yuan (US$1.45 million) to construct.